-According to Census Bureau data, California was undercounted in the 1990 census by 2.7 percent (approximately 837,000 people).
-The Legislative Analyst's Office reported the 1990 undercount cost California approximately \$2 billion in federal funds over 10 years and possibly cost the state a seat in the House of Representatives.
-In response to 1990's poor census results, the state budgeted \$24.7 million to prepare for the 2000 census, hired 50 diverse outreach staff across California, and developed a multilingual advertising and outreach campaign, among other things.
-However, Census 2000 resulted in an undercount that cost the state approximately \$1.5 billion in federal funding for eight programs, including Medicare.
-A 2001 study estimated the 2000 census undercount at approximately a half-million people.
+According to Census Bureau data, California was undercounted in the 1990 census by 2.7 percent (approximately 837,000 people).39 The Legislative Analyst's Office reported the 1990 undercount cost California approximately \$2 billion in federal funds over 10 years and possibly cost the state a seat in the House of Representatives.40 In response to 1990's poor census results, the state budgeted \$24.7 million to prepare for the

+2000 census, hired 50 diverse outreach staff across California, and developed a multilingual advertising and outreach campaign, among other things.41 However, Census 2000 resulted in an undercount that cost the state approximately \$1.5 billion in federal funding for eight programs, including Medicare.42 A 2001 study estimated the 2000 census undercount at approximately a half-million people.43

-California spent \$2 million in preparation for the 2010 census due to the Great Recession but received other financial support via the federal stimulus package and public-private partnerships.50 In 2010, California officials said the 2010 census failed to count approximately 1.5 million individuals.51 Subsequently, in 2012, the Census Bureau estimated the 2010 census undercounted California by just over a quarter of 1 percent.52
+California spent \$2 million in preparation for the 2010 census due to the Great Recession but received other financial support via the federal stimulus package and public-private partnerships.
+44 California officials said in 2010 that the 2010 census failed to count approximately 1.5 million individuals.
+45 Subsequently, in 2012, the Census Bureau estimated the 2010 census undercounted California by just over a quarter of 1 percent.
+46